temach/jplang/moonspeak/README.txt

 Therefore they have to be done as a build step that does not break dev mode.
 Instead of gulp replace, consider using: https://www.npmjs.com/package/gulp-processhtml

+Right now links should be relaive in each service, if a link is absolute then it ignores the base tag and goes to root of moonspeak server.
+With reedirects the story is similar, but there are three types of reddirects:
+- redirects that specify hostname e.g. http://moonspeak.localhost/landing/en/
+- redirects without hostname, that start with root slash e.g. /landing/en/
+- redirects without hostname, without root slash e.g. landing/en/

+nginx by default adds hostname (see "absolute_redirect on"). lighttpd and flask do not add hostname.
+For now lets use redirects without hostname.